SujayTalanki/SujayTalanki.github.io/index.md

   ![image](https://github.com/SujayTalanki/SujayTalanki.github.io/assets/91350869/21ace0ee-94c4-46b6-aa46-f252a691e280)

 ## [Netflix Stock Price Prediction](https://github.com/SujayTalanki/Netflix-Stock-Prediction)
-* Assembled an LSTM Neural Network to predict the closing price of Netflix stock using the last 60 days of time series data
+* Assembled an LSTM Neural Network to predict the closing price of Netflix stock using the last 60 days of time series data.
-* LSTM Neural Network contained 3 LSTM layers of 50 neurons each, followed by 3 drouput layers (20%) and 1 dense layer
+* LSTM Neural Network contained 3 LSTM layers of 50 neurons each, followed by 3 drouput layers (20%) and 1 dense layer.
-* Tuned the batch size to 32 and number of training epochs to 50 in order to acheive optimal performance (~ 4.5 RMSE)
+* Tuned the batch size to 32 and number of training epochs to 50 in order to acheive optimal performance (~ 4.5 RMSE).
-* Tools:
+* Tools used: Python (Numpy, Pandas, Matplotlib, TensorFlow, Sklearn).

 **Prediction:**

   ![image](https://github.com/SujayTalanki/SujayTalanki.github.io/assets/91350869/cf51caeb-3c63-4c3d-a28d-3663401856e4)

 ## [Lead Scoring Model](https://github.com/SujayTalanki/Lead-Scoring)
-* Developed a lead scoring model using supervised machine learning algorithms to predict the probability that a loan ("lead") is funded with 93% accuracy
+* Developed a lead scoring model using supervised machine learning algorithms to predict the probability that a loan ("lead") is funded with 93% accuracy.
-* After performing cross validation and comparing with several models, the LightGBM classifier performed optimally
+* After performing cross validation and comparing with several models, the LightGBM classifier performed optimally.
-* Led to a profit of ~ $300,000 (in our scenario, assuming a converted lead yields $120 and the time/effort costs around $15)
+* Led to a simulated profit of ~ $300,000 (in our scenario, assuming a converted lead yields $120 and the time/effort costs around $15).
-* Tools: Python (Pandas and PyCaret)
+* Tools used: Python (Numpy, Pandas, PyCaret, LightGBM, Sklearn).

 **ROC Curve:**